dfinity/motoko/test/README.md

 Files named `foo.wat` expect a corresponding `.c` file and are used to test `mo-ld`.
 See `ld/` for examples.

-### `.did` files

-Files named `foo.did` will be passed through the `didc` file checker, pretty-printer, the pretty-printed file will be checked again.
-It also generates JS bindings, which will be parsed by `node`.

 Running as a `nix` derivation
 -----------------------------